paccao/dotfiles_/fedora-minimal-setup.md

 Set your default editor in your env files with the output of `which vim`, in my case it is `export EDITOR='/usr/bin/vim` and `export SUDO_EDITOR='/usr/bin/vim`

-Install graphics related stuff and useful programs `sudo dnf in -y sddm picom polybar rofi sxhkd thunar xclip nitrogen firefox rxvt-unicode neofetch arandr`
+Install graphics related stuff and useful programs `sudo dnf in -y sddm picom polybar rofi sxhkd thunar xclip nitrogen firefox rxvt-unicode neofetch arandr feh tldr`

 Fonts (Optional)
 `fira-code-fonts fontawesome-fonts powerline-fonts`